 Protection 400 Armour Plate

 Protection 400 is a quenched and tempered HSLA steel developed specifically for armour applications.
-It belongs to the medium-hardness armour category and is designed to provide a balance between ballistic resistance and ease of fabrication.
+It sits in the medium-hardness armour category and offers a strong balance between ballistic resistance and ease of fabrication.

 Properties: